AlexanderYau/ComputingYr12/README.md

 #### signed binary with two's complement
 Signed binary uses one of it's bits to represent a negative or positive symbol.
 With 8 bits it can have a maximum value of 127 and can have 128 unique numbers (not including negatives)

 #### fixed point form binary representation of numbers with fractional parts
+Fixed point binary uses a decimal point somewhere in the byte and counts numbers normally past the decimal point but before the decimal poin t it counts the fractions in increasingly small fractions (1/2,1/4,1/8) etc. so it becomes impossible to display the exact value of an irrational number like root 3.

 ### 3.5.5 Information encoding system